arbor-sim/arbor/doc/fileformat/swc.rst

 **Every sample must have the same SWC identifier (tag) as its parent, except for samples whose parent is tagged as soma**:
-This enforces that axons, [basel? is missing] dendrites, and apical dendrites can only attach to the soma.
+This enforces that axonal and dendritic segments can only attach to the soma.
 Conversely, it isn't possible to attach an axon to a dendrite, for example.

 **The first sample is tagged as soma**: